ideasdelivery/doud/Readme.md

 Doud is a platform in develpment for manage docker images in your own clod.

-## who it works?
+## how it works?

-Doud only require add the parent server ssh key on all the child server and python 2.x installed. then you can run ./doud.py and add a child Server.
+Doud only requires to add the parent's server ssh key on all the child servers and python 2.x installed. then you can run ./doud.py and add a child Server.

 ### add ssh-key to child servers
-add the server ssh-key to all the child servers.
-Check [generating ssh-key](https://help.github.com/articles/generating-an-ssh-key/). you can copy the key and add to ~/.ssh/authorized_keys on the child server.
+add the server's ssh-key to all the child servers.
+Check [generating ssh-key](https://help.github.com/articles/generating-an-ssh-key/). you can copy the key and add it to ~/.ssh/authorized_keys on the child server.

 ### 1. start doud
 execute doud.py